sparklearnedtech/aodw3bootcamp-icpworkshop/README.md

-# Building on ICP Blockchain: A Hands-on Workshop for Bicolano Developers
+# How to Create Canister and Deploy a DApp on the ICP Blockchain

 ## Tools
 * [Node](https://nodejs.org/en/) (LTS / Long Term Support version)